appswithcode/notebooks2/_posts/2022-07-24-Get-Offline.md

 Probably focusing is the easy part, but the hard part is making sure that you can focus when you want to.
 Namely, you have to nurture a support system which refuels your tank when it runs low.

-Mindfulness & Meditational practices are quite effective.
+Mindfulness, meditational and martial art practices are quite effective.

 Meditation basically means "not thinking".
 It probably lets prefrontal cortex take a break.